hemantd-20/BitManipulation/README.md

-Bit Manipulation Questions from easy to Medium for CP.
+Bit Manipulation Questions for CP.